 How Nurse Autonomy Helped Hospitals Manage the Crisis (and Will Help Build the New Normal)

 June 9, 12:30 – 1 p.m.
 EDT

-Judi Hahn, Director of Professional Practice and Nursing Education at Yale New Haven Hospital, leads Tipton’s next webinar session on how nurse autonomy and nursing professional governance was key to helping hospitals manage the COVID-19 crisis.
-She also will touch on how autonomous nurses will help build the “new normal” of healthcare after the pandemic is behind us.
+Judi Hahn, Director of Professional Practice and Nursing Education at Yale New Haven Hospital, led this webinar session on how nurse autonomy and nursing professional governance was key to helping hospitals manage the COVID-19 crisis.
+She also touched on how autonomous nurses will help build the “new normal” of healthcare after the pandemic is behind us.

 Driving Nursing Excellence and Maintaining Magnet Momentum in the Pandemic and the “New Normal”

 A panel of nurse executives discussed how to drive nursing excellence and maintain Magnet momentum as we continue to deal with the pandemic (and resulting budget issues) and as we transform into the “new normal”.
 The panel featured Margarita De La Fuente, Associate Chief Nursing Officer, Professional Practice and Magnet, Duke University Health System; Jeff Doucette, Senior Vice President & Chief Nursing Officer Thomas Jefferson University Hospitals; and Deborah Piehl, Executive Director, Professional, Compliance and Nursing Programs Accreditation, University of Miami Health System.